 Before we look at features offered by different models, consider these three cautions.

 Gravity feed: Some models rely on gravity to close.
 These are far more likely to trap a chicken who's coming into the coop a little late.
-Make sure you're choosing a model which has a motor which controls the speed the door closes.
+Make sure you choose a model which has a motor which controls the speed the door closes.

 Weather: if you live in an area where temperatures drop below freezing regularly, be sure the model you're considering is able to cope.
 Equally, if you regularly have heavy rain make sure the control box is waterproof.
 Always look for details of operating conditions.